-Professor Patia teaches classes on rhetorical criticism and theory; rhetoric and public culture; rhetoric and social protest; rhetoric, gender, and sexuality; rhetoric and violence; immigration and border discourses; the black freedom struggle; and rhetorics of feminism.
+Professor Patia teaches classes on rhetorical criticism and theory; rhetoric and public culture; rhetoric and social protest; rhetoric, gender, and sexuality; rhetoric and violence; the black freedom struggle; and rhetorics of feminism.
 Many of her courses count toward the Gender Studies major and minor program at Whitman, and she is available to serve on Gender Studies senior thesis committees.
-Her published research includes a book chapter (with Kirt H. Wilson) in “Thinking Together: Lecturing, Learning, and Difference in the Long Nineteenth Century” on how ideas about race and gender were constructed through popular entertainment in the late nineteenth century and a book chapter in “An Encyclopedia of Communication Ethics: Goods in Contention” on the works of African American educator and activist W.E.B.
+Her published research includes an article in the Journal for the History of Rhetoric on the 1970s intersectional feminist activism of the Third World Women’s Alliance, a book chapter (with Kirt H. Wilson) in “Thinking Together: Lecturing, Learning, and Difference in the Long Nineteenth Century” on how ideas about race and gender were constructed through popular entertainment in the late nineteenth century, and a book chapter in “An Encyclopedia of Communication Ethics: Goods in Contention” on the works of Black educator and activist W.E.B.
 Du Bois.

 Ph.D.
 Communication Arts and Sciences

 B.A.
 Communication Studies and Political Science